 - An introduction to the core concepts and benefits of each street type.

 - Case studies showing the concepts in use.
-The cases are fully illustrated and include photos and measured plans and elevation schematics to show how the street works.
+The cases are fully illustrated and include photos and measured plans and elevation schematics that demonstrate how the street works.
 Cases are largely based on examples from North America but also include notable examples from around the world.

 - Best practices.
 Based on the case studies and the authors’ work, the best practices section describes and illustrates important techniques and lessons learned.